kb789/MachineLearning-TextClassification/README.md

 ## Results and Assessment

 The final accuracy of the model was 84%, an improvement of 36% in comparison with the benchmark model.
-What's more, the addition of the 3 topic modeling algorithms improved the accuracy of the classifier by approximately 8%.
+What's more, the addition of the main topics identified by the 3 topic modeling algorithms as additional features along with the raw text of the articles improved the accuracy of the model by approximately 8%.

 The model was then tested on four article excerpts that are not part of DBPedia.
 Admittedly, the articles chosen were encyclopedic and had fairly clear, unambiguous topics; nevertheless, the model succeeded in accurately classifying them.